AlexandrShum/knowledge-base/computer-science/data-structures/theory.md

 ## 🔗 2.
 Linked List
 ### Description
-A `Linked List` is a sequential data structure where each element (node) contains a value and a reference (pointer) to the next node in the sequence.
-Unlike arrays, linked lists do not require contiguous memory allocation.

 A `Linked List` is a fundamental data structure in computer science.
+It is a sequential data structure where each element (node) contains a value and a reference (pointer) to the next node in the sequence.
+Unlike [arrays](#️-1-arrays), linked lists do not require contiguous memory allocation.
 It mainly allows efficient insertion and deletion operations compared to [arrays](#️-1-arrays).
 Like arrays, it is also used to implement other data structures like stack, queue and deque.

 ### Here’s the comparison of Linked List vs Arrays
 | Feature            | Linked List          | Array               |